 It will soon be impossible to get oil and gas leases on 24,000 acres of the Wyoming Range.
 Conservation non-profit the Trust for Public Land bought out existing leases within the Wyoming Range to maintain the area for wildlife and recreation.
-It’s the second time the groups have done this in the southeast part of the state – bringing the total number of retired acres by the trust to 80,000.
+It’s the second time the groups have done this in the western part of the state – bringing the total number of retired acres by the trust to 80,000.
 Chris Deming, a project manager with the Trust for Public Land, who helped lead the way for both acquisitions.

 CD: Last week, the Trust for Public Land helped protect another 24,000 acres in the Wyoming Range from oil and gas development.
 Working with Stanley and Mountain Energy, we successfully came up with a business solution to a conservation problem.
 In that, we avoided more oil and gas development in the Wyoming Range which is an area that has been of concern over the proposed drilling as far back as the mid-1990s.

 CM: What’s problematic about this area as far as energy development and why does wildlife and other factors supersede that?

 CD: Starting in the mid-90s, the residents of northwest Wyoming were concerned about the impacts to wildlife, their recreational pursuits be it hunting, fishing or horseback riding, the impacts of the proposed oil and gas drilling to water and the impacts to air quality.
 You may have heard of the Red Desert to Hoback corridor.
 The collaring work and the data that has been discovered through that effort shows that much of the Wyoming Range is the summer habitat for many of those mule deer and large ungulate that travel south to north through that corridor.
 Those residents really galvanized around this area and helped voice their concerns over the proposed drilling which has affected the positive conservation outcome over the last 15 years.